nus-cs2113-AY2223S2/ip/docs/README.md

 ### `event` - Create an Event task

-Adds an item of type Event with from & to date specified into the list.
+Adds a reminder of type Event with from & to date specified into the list.
 From (start date) and To (end date) format must be strictly followed: "dd-MM-yyyy HH:mm".
 Example: "20-10-2020 18:00".
 The start date must not be after the end date.